St. Francis Brooklyn Terriers women's basketball: NCAA

 The Terriers appeared in their first NCAA Tournament in 2015, a 33–89 loss to first seed and eventual champions Connecticut in the Albany Regional at Storrs, Connecticut.

 Rivalry

-The fiercest rival of the Terriers are the Long Island University, they have competed annually since their first match on February 21, 1975.
+The fiercest rival of the Terriers were the LIU Brooklyn Blackbirds (now LIU Sharks).
+They have competed annually since their first match on February 21, 1975.
 During the 1993–94 season the women's basketball programs of St. Francis College and Long Island University contested their first official Battle of Brooklyn match.
-As of the 2019-20 season, the Terriers lead the series 14–13.
+As of the 2019–20 season, the Terriers lead the series 14–13.

 Terrier records

 In the 2018-19 season, Amy O'Neill became the first Terrier to record a triple-double.
 She did so twice during the season, first at Sacred Heart (2/2/19) and again at home against LIU Brooklyn (2/16/19).
 O'Neill also led the country by averaging 8.6 assists per game.